-The board takes seriously all complaints of unlawful discrimination, harassment and bullying.
-The process provided in this policy is designed for those individuals who believe that they may have been discriminated against, bullied or harassed in violation of policy A-3, Prohibition Against Discrimination, Harassment and Bullying.
-Individuals who have witnessed or have reliable information that another person has been subject to unlawful discrimination, harassment or bullying also should report such violations to one of the school system officials listed in subsection C.1. of this policy.
+The process provided in this policy is designed for those individuals who believe that they may have been discriminated against, bullied, or harassed in violation of policy 1710/4021/7230, Prohibition Against Discrimination, Harassment, and Bullying or policy 1730/4022/7231, Nondiscrimination on the Basis of Disabilities.
+Individuals who have witnessed or have reliable information that another person has been subject to unlawful discrimination, harassment, or bullying also should report such violations to one of the school system officials listed in subsection C.1 of this policy.
 Reports may be made anonymously.